Epson Expression Photo HD XP-15000 Review

 What Other Photo Printers Should You Consider?

 The Epson Expression Photo HD XP-15000 is a competitively priced, full-size photo printer that doesn't cut too many corners to keep the cost low.
-This model displayed some shortcomings when working in grayscale, and only more expensive models like the Canon PIXMA Pro-200 can produce stunning black and white prints.
-If the Epson Expression even seems like overkill for your purposes, the Canon PIXMA TR4520 is a more simple machine that offers an exceptional value.
+This model displayed some shortcomings when working in grayscale, and only more expensive models like the Canon PIXMA Pro-200 can produce stunning black and white prints of top-ranked photo printers.